vanessavun/labtech/README.md

 # LAB TECH

-This project is built using React, JavaScript, HTML/CSS (Sass).
+This project is built using React, JavaScript, HTML/CSS, Bootstrap.

 ## The problem to solve

-A biotech laboratory has been keeping track of their sample batch status using a whiteboard and an excel spreadsheet.
-The goal is to allow automatic timing of batches when they are run on the matchine.
-When the batches are done, they will show up on a task queue ready to do the next step.
+A biotech laboratory has been keeping track of their sample batch status using a whiteboard, taped-on cards for each sample batch, and excel spreadsheets.

 ## The solution

-Create a sample batch tracking kanban board built using React.
-Each batch will be its own component with visible status and a count down.
+The goal is to show a visual representation of batches running through the laboratory.
+The kanban board allows countdown timing of batches when they are running on the matchine.
+When the batches are done, they will show up on the next test queue which will be ready to do the next step.
+The laboratory technologist will start the machine and also the batch in the kanban board.